-VISIT THE POST OFFICE: Teach your kids about the £3 donation for shipping costs.
+VISIT THE POST OFFICE: Teach your kids about the £5 project donation including shipping.
 Find out how much it would cost you to send a shoebox to another country.
-Watch the ‘Why £3’ film on our videos page.
+Take a look at what else this donation enables here

 CRAFTS: Find Operation Christmas Child on Pinterest at pinterest.com/occuk.
 Operation Christmas Child boards are filled with crafts that make great shoebox items for boys and girls and are fun to do as a family.

-LEARN: Pay your £3 shipping donation online and discover the destination of your shoebox gift.
+LEARN: Pay your suggested £5 project donation online and discover the destination of your shoebox gift.
 You will receive an email in the new year revealing the country, and a link with more information about the work of OCC there.

 Looking up information about the countries where shoeboxes are delivered is a great way to teach kids geography.